ai/size-limit/README.md

 ### Small Libraries

-JS libraries < 10 KB in size.
+JS libraries < 10 kB in size.

 This preset will only measure the size, without the execution time, so it’s suitable for small libraries.
 If your library is larger, you likely want